10 Things Your Wedding Photographer Wants You To Know

 Consider an unplugged wedding

-If you want great wedding photography and you want your guests to be fully present to experience the emotions of your special day with you, you need to seriously to consider an unplugged wedding.
+If you want great wedding photography and you want your guests to be fully present to experience the emotions of your special day with you, you need to seriously to consider planning an unplugged wedding.

 This piece of advice does not come easily but it is one of the things your wedding photographer wants you to know.
 Well meaning guests waving camera phones, filming in the isle or interrupting key moments will invariably impact our ability to create the wedding photography you have hired us to capture.